 Note other percussion may be used in programs, depending on repertoire.

-All TYO ensembles have fees but they should never be a barrier to participating.
+All TYO ensembles have fees.
+However, they should never be a barrier to participating.

 We offer a financial bursary program and fees assistance options.
 Payment arrangements are also available for those who wish to spread payments across the course of the year.
 Annual ensemble fees do not include entry to TYO concerts: concert tickets for family and friends need to be purchased separately.